With the advance of computers, technology and software, traders are now able to automate their trading with automated trading systems.

 - Candlestick Chart Levels You Need to Know!

-But, what does they include?
+But, what do they include?

 This includes taking into account each new price-tick to determine whether a trading opportunity exists.
 If the trading robot uses technical indicators as one of its inputs, which is often the case, the program will combine the recent price-action with the value of the indicator to calculate whether it’s time to open, modify or close a position.